 Yes, you can get high on nutmeg, but I doubt that you would enjoy it very much and am willing to predict that you wouldn’t try it twice.
-Nutmeg contains small amounts of a drug called myristicin, which is chemically similar to mescaline, the active compound in peyote, and may be converted in the body to one of the related amphetamine-like psychedelics.
-I’ve read that nutmeg is coming back into vogue (this happens periodically), thanks to information about its hallucinogenic possibilities being spread via the Internet and other media.
+Nutmeg contains small amounts of a drug called myristicin, an oil of the spice containing allylbenzene derivatives and terpines.
+It is chemically similar to mescaline, the active compound in peyote, and may be converted in the body to one of the related amphetamine-like psychedelics.

-The first thing you need to know is that you have to consume an awful lot of nutmeg to get high – from a tablespoon up to a whole container.
-Remember, in cooking and baking nutmeg is used only in very small quantities – a quarter-teaspoon in a recipe, perhaps, for its flavor in cakes or pies or eggnog.
+The first thing you need to know is that you have to consume an awful lot of nutmeg to get high, ranging from around two tablespoons up to a whole container.
+Remember, nutmeg is used only in very small quantities in cooking and baking – typically only a quarter-teaspoon goes into a cake, or pie, or eggnog recipe to add flavor.
 But ground nutmeg straight from the can tastes pretty awful.

 Andrew Weil, M.D.